MoralisWeb3/streams-beta/README.md

 You can also monitor all internal transactions happening on chain by setting the `includeInternalTxs` to `true`.

+#### Include Native Transactions

+If you are monitoring contract events you can decide to also include the native transaction details

 #### Advanced Options

 The Create Stream endpoint also supports advanced options.
 With this option you